 - Improvement and modification of the energy balance methodology is taking place in the Brussels Capital Region.
 Some changes of data are possible. - For some plants in Wallonia, the emission factors are not consistent throughout the time series.
 Indeed, from 2005, companies must report their emissions and these emissions are included in the inventory but in previous years, emission factors were sometimes used.
-For the next submission, emission factors will be calculated on the basis of company data (2005-2015) or on the basis of the guidebook and used on the entire time series 1990-2004. - In the Walloon region, recalculation of the As, Hg and Pb emissions in the offroad sectors and navigation. - In Flanders a study has been done to optimize the number of stoves and boilers using wood. - In Flanders the model to calculate the industrial emissions of facilities that are not obliged to submit an annual report in a collective way will be revised in the future in order to take into account abatement technologies and to optimize the methodology to estimate missing emissions.
-A feasibility study will be conducted in 2020 to review and evaluate information gaps and flaws in the former approach.
-The conclusions of this study will be used as a basis for a new approach to calculate emissions attributed to collective companies (emissions below threshold and not reported as such). - SO2 emissions from the use of natural gas in gas fired power stations will be put in the data warehouse together with the collective emissions for inclusion in the reporting. - In Flanders EMMOSS model to calculate emissions from maritime navigation in port of Antwerp will be revised.
+For the next submission, emission factors will be calculated on the basis of company data (2005-2015) or on the basis of the guidebook and used on the entire time series 1990-2004. - In the Walloon region, recalculation of the As, Hg and Pb emissions in the offroad sectors and navigation. - In Flanders a study has been done to optimize the number of stoves and boilers using wood. - In Flanders the model to calculate the industrial emissions of facilities that are not obliged to submit an annual report in a collective way was revised.
+The study remained inconclusive and could not guarantee an improved calculation method without impairing the functionality of the total emission inventory.
+It showed that the current method displays a few flaws indeed but still has high level of significance. - SO2 emissions from the use of natural gas in gas fired power stations are included in the reporting. - The EMMOSS model to calculate emissions from maritime navigation in all ports and in Belgian part of the sea will be revised in 2022-2023. - - - The EMMOSS model to calculate emissions for national navigation will be replaced by a new model (EISS).
+The methodology and model are currently being developed.